 20 Ways to get Paid in 2021 | Telehealth Billing Codes Midst COVID-19. | Billing PIP 101 | Legislative Updates 2021 | Full and Final Payments | PI Front Desk Training

 Personal injury protection is an area of law that is quickly changing its landscape, so it is beneficial to conduct regular audits to ensure proper payments.

 Our goal is to ensure swift payment of all medical bills that were timely submitted, while having clear lines of communication and transparency with your practice.

-TELEHEALTH CPT BILLING CODES MIDST
+TELEHEALTH CPT BILLING CODES

 Bridge the gap in treatment of your injured patients by using telemedicine.
 The quick guides highlights CPT Codes for new patients, existing patient, and evaluation codes.

 Download the e-book to learn which codes to use for telehealth visits during COVID-19.

 Changes in the Law: House Bill 837 (SB 236)

 Florida House Bill 837/SB 236, prioritizing insurance industry profits over protections for insureds, swiftly passed both branches and was signed into law within 12 hours of presentation.
 The bill not only restricted fair compensation for injured parties but also eliminated Florida Statute 627.428, which held insurance companies accountable for legal fees when individuals sued them.
 This removal hinders medical providers’ ability to challenge insurance denials and reductions, allowing insurance companies to deny or reduce claims with impunity unless challenged.